(and why you should care)

 Probiotics, a type of “good” bacteria, are fabulous microorganisms that may help with digestion and offer protection from harmful bacteria.
 Thank- you probiotics!
 Prebiotics are non-digestible carbohydrates that act as food for probiotics.
-Prebiotics help probiotics flourish.
+Prebiotics help probiotics, like greens powder to name one example, flourish.

 An excellent source of probiotics is fermented foods like Ke r or yogurt, and other foods with “live active cultures.”
 Foods to avoid: re ned carbs, fatty and sugary foods, as they can help some bad bacteria thrive.

 Although more research is needed, there’s encouraging evidence that probiotics may help:

 - Treat diarrhea, especially following treatment with certain antibiotics